-No, but it could be counted towards general CPD.
+No, A journal club does not count as peer consultation, but it could be counted towards general CPD.

-Yes, all generally registered psychologists must complete a minimum of 30 hours of continuing professional development (CPD) activities annually.
-There is no provision in the National Law for a ‘part-time’ or ‘occasional practice’ registration category that would enable different CPD requirements to be set because it is expected that part-time practitioners maintain the same level of knowledge, skill and competence as full-time practitioners.
+There is no provision in the National Law for a ‘part-time’ or ‘occasional practice’ registration category that would enable different CPD requirements to be set.
+It is expected that part-time practitioners maintain the same level of knowledge, skill and competence as full-time practitioners.

 Part-time practitioners may structure their CPD to suit their work context, for example if you have a low caseload, in peer consultation you may spend less time on case discussion and more time on other aspects of your practice and professional development.

 Yes, it is acceptable to keep your CPD portfolio in electronic format.
 If you are selected for audit you will either need to provide the portfolio in an accessible electronic format or provide a printed version.